mwcproject/mwc-qt-wallet/DOC_QA/testing_scenario.md

 Validate that connection to node and Listeners should be restored

 Press "Next Address" and "To address index" and validate that address was changed when Network on and Off with Green/Red listeners statuses.<br>
-Note: when network is OFF, chenging address will take a lot of time, it is expected.

 # Send, online only (MQS & Tor, no Slatepack)